Knee Osteoarthritis Treatments: Orthovisc vs Synvisc

 - Medical Community Member - June 14th 2019

-Viscosupplementation addresses the diminished amount of hyaluronic acid in synovial fluid by supplementing the degraded synovial fluid in the diseased joint with a hyaluronic acid product that possesses the rheological properties of healthy synovial fluid.
+Viscosupplementation involves supplementing the diminished amount of hyaluronic acid in the diseased joint's degraded synovial fluid with a hyaluronic acid product that possesses the rheological properties of healthy synovial fluid.

 These medications are normally offered as second-line therapies, which are treatments that are used after the patient has not adequately responded to primary treatments such as pain medication and physical therapy.
 Viscosupplement preparations differ significantly in their molecular weight, concentration, rheological properties, manufacturing processes, and residence times in the joint.

 The effects that viscosupplements confer are delayed but long-lasting.
 While it can sometimes take weeks or even several months for the full results of viscosupplements like Orthovisc and Synvisc to materialize, these medications can provide up to six months of improvement, including reduced pain and a greater range of motion.

 As a pharmaceutical class, viscosupplements have been widely studied and consistently shown to be safe and effective for the treatment of knee osteoarthritis.
 They are widely used and accepted by many doctors and medical practitioners.

 Osteoarthritis of the knee is a painful degenerative condition of the knee joint in which the gradual breakdown of the protective cartilage around the ends of the bones leads to damage and the gradual destruction of the joint, causing symptoms of inflammation, stiffness, and pain.

 Patients with this disease suffer from limited mobility that often interferes with daily activities.
 Typical strategies to cope with this progressive, degenerative disease include the use of analgesics, physical therapy, and weight loss management, or a combination of the above.